The importance of adequate lighting on construction, building and industrial sites

 Why is adequate lighting so important on construction and building sites?

-• Construction and industrial sites are often dangerous work environments – workers need to be able to work on and navigate a site safely and adequate lighting prevents injuries and accidents.
+• Construction and industrial sites are often complex and hazardous environments.
+Workers need to be able to operate machinery, carry out tasks and navigate a site safely.
+Effective lighting prevents injuries and accidents.

 LIGHT YOUR SITE